econoalchemist/COLDCARD-MiddleGround/README.md

 Once you have your BitcoinCore node ready, there are a couple steps needed to configure it to work with Sparrow Wallet.

 If you have BitcoinCore running on the same computer as Sparrow Wallet, then all you need to do is open the `bitcoin.conf` configuration file and add `server=1` near the top and save it.
 Then re-launch BitcoinCore.
+You may have a blank configuration file if this was a new BitcoinCore install and that is fine.

 Alternatively, if you are running BircoinCore on a remote computer, you need to add a username & password and the Remote Procedure Calls (RPC) binding local IP addresses in the configuration file.
 To do this, navigate to the `bitcoin.conf` configuration file and open it.
 Then add the local IP address for your node and the local IP address for your desktop.
 For example: